bitttttten/oatmilk/docs/server-rendering.md

 # Server rendering

 ..is really simple.
-Just send in the path as `url` into the Provider.
+Just send in the path as `url` into the Provider. oatmilk is only suited to parse the path of the URL, since the query parameters have a different semantic meaning.
+Although oatmilk will persist the query params and hash/fragment identifier client side on the first page load.

 Here are some really simplified examples: